Strike action: No-strike clauses

-Strikebreakers
+Most strikes are organized by labor unions during collective bargaining as a last resort.
+The object of collective bargaining is for the employer and the union to come to an agreement over wages, benefits, and working conditions.
+A collective bargaining agreement may include a clause (a contractual "no-strike clause") which prohibits the union from striking during the term of the agreement.
+Under US labor law, a strike in violation of a no-strike clause is not a protected concerted activity.

+The scope of a no-strike clause varies; generally, the US courts and National Labor Relations Board have determined that a collective bargaining agreement's no-strike clause has the same scope as the agreement's arbitration clauses, such that "the union cannot strike over an arbitrable issue."
+The US Supreme Court case Jacksonville Bulk Terminals Inc. v.
+International Longshoremen's Association (1982), which involved the International Longshoremen's Association refusal to work with goods for export to the Soviet Union in protest against its invasion of Afghanistan, held that a no-strike clause does not bar unions from refusing to work as a political protest (since that is not an "arbitrable" issue), although such activity may lead to damages for a secondary boycott.
+Whether a no-strike clause applies to sympathy strikes depends on the context.
+Some in the labor movement consider no-strike clauses to be an unnecessary detriment to unions in the collective bargaining process.

+Strikebreaking

 A strikebreaking driver and cart being stoned during sanitation worker strike.
 New York City, 1911.

 A strikebreaker (sometimes derogatorily called a scab, blackleg, or knobstick) is a person who works despite an ongoing strike.
 Strikebreakers are usually individuals who are not employed by the company prior to the trade union dispute, but rather hired after or during the strike to keep the organization running.
 "Strikebreakers" may also refer to workers (union members or not) who cross picket lines to work.

 Irwin, Jones, McGovern (2008) believe that the term "scab" is part of a larger metaphor involving strikes.
-They argue that the picket line is symbolic of a wound and those who break its borders to return to work are the scabs who bond that wound.
-Others have argued that the word is not a part of a larger metaphor but, rather, was an old-fashioned English insult whose meaning narrowed over time.
+They argue that the picket line is symbolic of a wound, and those who break its borders to return to work are the scabs who bond that wound.
+Others have argued that the word is not a part of a larger metaphor, but rather, was an old-fashioned English insult whose meaning narrowed over time.

 "Blackleg" is an older word and is found in the 19th-century folk song "Blackleg Miner" which originated in Northumberland.
-The term does not necessarily owe its origins to this tune of unknown origin.
+The term does not necessarily originate from this tune of unknown origin.